 How do P & PTH relate to chronic kidney failure?

-When the kidneys are not functioning properly, as in CKD, they don’t produce enough Vitamin D. Vitamin D helps remove excess phosphorous (P) in the body, excessive plasma phosphorous can lead to low plasma calcium levels.
+When the kidneys are not functioning properly, as in CKD, they don’t produce enough Vitamin D. Vitamin D helps remove excess phosphorous (P) in the body, excessive plasma phosphorous can lead to low blood plasma calcium levels.
 Low calcium levels trigger the parathyroid glands to make more PTH, if this cycle is repeated enough, the parathyroid glands become hyperactive which leads to secondary hyperparathyroidism (SHPT).

 Secondary hyperparathyroidism occurs when the parathyroid glands release too much PTH in the blood.